ziolko/wdio/README.md

 wdio.getBrowser = function(options) { ... }

 /**
  * Wrapper for synchronous webdriver.io code.
-It returns another function taking a _callback_ as
+It returns another function
+ * taking a callback as an argument.
- * an argument.
-The provided callback will be called once test is done.
-In case of error it will
+ * The provided callback will be called once a test is done.
- * be called with the error as an argument.
+ * In case of error it will be called with the error as an argument.
- * This API makes _wdio_ compatible with Mocha test framework.
+ * This API makes wdio compatible with Mocha test framework.
  */
 wdio.wrap = function(code) { ... }
 ```